 What is an oral appliance?

-Answer: It is a piece of plastic or silicone that fits completely or partially within the mouth and holds oral structures in a position that allows easier breathing when you sleep.
+Answer: It is a retainer-like device that fits completely or partially within the mouth and holds oral structures in a position that allows easier breathing when you sleep.

 Will an oral appliance help me?

-Answer: This is very difficult to answer easily.
-Research shows that certain patients respond better to oral appliances.
+Answer: Research shows that certain patients respond better to oral appliances.
 Characteristics, I like to see are:

 - Normal weight or moderately overweight.